kalexandriabond/loki_1/experiment_procedure.md

 4) Perceptual learning session (informed)

-Note: can cut field map for RL sessions if we are running over the time alloted.
+Note: can cut field map for RL sessions if we are running over the time allotted.
 Saves 2 m.

 Analysis note: can use left/right motor thalamus (convergence of direct and indirect) from Aria's task as an independent measure.